(A) Each provider of a HCS shall ensure that all staff members provide services in accordance with:

-(E) The provider of a HCS shall maintain and operate equipment in a safe manner, in accordance with the manufacturer's instructions, and shall not jeopardize patient health or safety through operation of the equipment.
+(E) Each provider of a HCS shall maintain and operate equipment in a safe manner, in accordance with the manufacturer's instructions, and shall not jeopardize patient health or safety through operation of the equipment.

 (1) Instruction and education regarding the services to be performed;

-(2) Written information about how to obtain appointments and needed services both during and after the HCS's normal hours of operation; and
+(2) Written information about how to obtain appointments and needed services, both during and after the HCS's normal hours of operation; and

 (3) Verbal and written instructions for post-treatment care and procedures for obtaining emergency care.